South Dakota’s Values and Principles are the same ones Kristi will take to Congress.

 “America was built by people who longed for freedom, believed in individual responsibility and knew that government should serve the people – not the other way around.
 It is still true today, that the best government is the government that governs least.” – Kristi Noem

-For the first time in our history, we are in danger of breaking the fundamental American promise and the American Dream: to give our children more opportunity than we had.
+For the first time in our history, we are in danger of breaking a fundamental American promise: that our children will have more opportunities than we had.

 One of the issues people talk to me about most is “Obamacare.”
 All too many South Dakotas have seen their premiums rise by hundreds – even thousands – of dollars a year.
 It’s jeopardizing some families’

 Agriculture is South Dakota’s number one industry and something nearly every South Dakotan can trace their roots to.
 As a lifelong farmer, I understand the industry and the way of life.
 During the last farm bill negotiations, I brought that experience and perspective to the table as a member of the Conference Committee – the first time a South Dakota House member has served on the committee in nearly two decades.

 I am committed to returning America to a place where if you work hard and play by the rules, you can get ahead.
 Far too often, taxes, regulations, and big government stand in the way of opportunity for all.
 I’m committed to changing that.